Read these top tourist highlights in Augsburg, including tips on where to stay, how to travel and more.

 Where Munich is certainly a great destination to travel to, and you won’t find such amazing beer culture (I still miss its beer gardens!) anywhere in the world, it still makes no sense if you spend all your time there and lose the opportunity of exploring another great town located at only half-an-hour train ride away from Munich.
-Yes, I am talking the town of Augsburg, on the Romantic Road Trail.
+Yes, I am talking about the town of Augsburg, on the Romantic Road Trail.

 If you’ve not heard of the Romantic Road Trail, read about it here: Romantic Road in Germany.
 Two more places of interest on the Romantic road are Rothenburg Ob Der Tauber (my favorite city in Europe) and Nördlingen.

 My First Impression of Augsburg

-Despite being located only 70km away from Munich (or a quick half an hour train ride) Augsburg is unlike any part of Munich.
+Despite being located only 70km away from Munich (or a quick half hour train ride) Augsburg is unlike any part of Munich.
 I mean statistically, it may just be Bavaria’s third-biggest town, but when you’re there you don’t feel it that big.

-Augsburg still holds that old European charm from yesteryear where an intriguing blend of history, culture, art is still prevalent; where trams still chase each other on cobblestone streets; and where there are more people walking on streets than cars — something that Munich has, unfortunately, lost.
+Augsburg still holds that old European charm from yesteryear where an intriguing blend of history, culture, and art is still prevalent; where trams still chase each other on cobblestone streets; and where there are more people walking on streets than cars — something that Munich has, unfortunately, lost.

 So yea, if you’re visiting Munich, I suggest you not miss visiting the town of Augsburg!

 I spent an entire day exploring Augsburg, and honestly speaking, the experience was quite similar to that of holidaying in a small German town.
 All tourist highlights in Augsburg were so closely located that I could easily cover them on foot.

-Speaking of the locale, the old town of Augsburg kind of time-transports you back in the time of Renaissance when wealthy traders still ruled its streets.
+Speaking of the locale, the old town of Augsburg kind of time-transports you back to the time of the Renaissance when wealthy traders still ruled its streets.

 Before I go ahead with suggesting my usual ‘top tourist highlights for Augsburg’, let’s start with a few facts and know the city better.